italia/iam-proxy-italia/README-Python-Dev.md

 ## Step 0: Identify which Python dependency requires development

-We assume that the developer needs to develop a modified version of the library [eudi-wallet-it-python](https://github.com/italia/eudi-wallet-it-python) which is a dependency of the container `satosa-saml2spid`.
+We assume that the developer needs to develop a modified version of the library [eudi-wallet-it-python](https://github.com/italia/eudi-wallet-it-python) which is a dependency of the container `iam-proxy-italia`.
 A local copy of the library is required.
 We assume that the project eudi-wallet-it-python has been cloned in the folder `/home/username/my/development/folder/eudi-wallet-it-python/pyeudiw`.
 The path prefix `/home/username/my/development/folder/` is an example and should be replaced here with the location of your own development package.